Greator

 already feel an unpleasant rumbling of the stomach when the partner talks too long with an attractive man / woman, others will only after an actually occurred Side jump jealous.

-The following risk factors contribute to the rapid development of jealousy:
+The following Risk factors contribute to the rapid development of jealousy:

 • lack of Self-esteem